 The Appleton Technical Academy was created in response to a need for workers to fill the growing demand for advanced manufacturing positions in Northeast Wisconsin.
 The manufacturing environment in the region is strong and growing.
 Additionally, as more and more baby boomers retire, businesses are finding it increasingly difficult to find qualified workers to replace the retirees.

-Jared Bailin, President of Eagle Supply and Plastics, expressed his concern for qualified workers to Greg Hartjes, Principal of West High School.
+Jared Bailin, President of Eagle Supply and Plastics, expressed his concern for qualified workers to Greg Hartjes, Former Principal of West High School.
 A series of meetings ensued, which led to a request for a planning grant from the Wisconsin Department of Public Instruction, which was received in the fall of 2013.

 The planning process involved participation from businesses, Appleton Area School District (AASD) administrative staff, and technical education instructors.
 Visits were made to other successful technical high schools in Wisconsin and other states.
 The Fox Cities Chamber of Commerce assisted in identifying best-in-class schools.